-The Smithsonian Institution's FY 1990 budget request for all accounts totals \$289.2 million, or \$34.9 million more than the planning target issued by the Office of Management and Budget for FY 1990.
-The Institution's FY 1990 budget again places increased emphasis on elevating the appropriation for the Repair and Restoration of Buildings account.
+The Smithsonian Institution's FY 1990 budget request for all accounts totals \$270.9 million.
+The Institution's request is essentially a "current service" budget, extending baseline costs for existing programs with technical adjustments for increased operating costs.
+In addition, as in the FY 1989 budget, the Smithsonian's FY 1990 budget again places emphasis on elevating the appropriation for the Repair and Restoration of Buildings account.
 The Institution must continue to eliminate the substantial backlog of deferred maintenance and repairs in its various facilities.
-The remainder of the request for increased resources will support the Institution's diverse long-term programmatic goals and cover various uncontrollable expenses.
 Following are more specific highlights of the FY 1990 budget request for each of the Institution's four appropriation accounts.